gearglow/ReptiliaWithATwist/The List.md

 Eventually, Harry pulled herself together.
 "You... aren't really here, are you?
 You're just personifications of my afterlife memories of you?"

 "Pretty much," James shrugged.
-But there're a lot of those.
+"But there're a lot of those.
 Enough for us to *effectively* be here for you in Elysium, your mindscape, even if the real us can't be.
 Those versions of us are watching over you, though.
 You can be sure of that."

 "We're so proud of you, honey!"
 Lily cried, squeezing Harry again.
 Harry squeezed back.